The 5 kitchen ingredients that will improve your soil.

 Not everyone has room in their garden for a compost bin so here are 5 common kitchen waste products that you can use to improve your soil and enjoy healthy plants.

-2. Banana skins
+2. Banana Skins

 Adding cut up banana skins to your soil will help improve drainage as they encourage worms.
 They rot down quickly leaving lovely crumbly soil.
 Banana skins add calcium, magnesium, sulphur, phosphorus, potassium and sodium to your soil which are needed for healthy plant growth.

 3. Epsom Salts

 Magnesium is incredibly low in many people’s diets and has been declining in our vegetables since the 1950’s.
 Magnesium is needed for enzyme reactions and is a basic requirement in maintaining healthy body functions.
 Adding Epsom salts to our soil where we grow vegetables will help this.
 You can add Epsom salts to the base of your vegetables; especially cabbages, broccoli, lettuce and peppers.
 Add Epsom salts to your tomatoes for healthy fruits.
 If your plant leaves are curly, it may be due to a magnesium deficiency so give Epsom salts a try.
 Epsom salts can be added to the watering can too but make sure to water the base of your plants not their leaves.

-3. Coffee Grounds
+4. Coffee Grounds

 5. Tea Bags